 - During the initialization of a full migration or synchronization task, DRS needs to query all inventory data in the source database.
 DRS uses simple SQL statements to query data, and the query speed is limited by the I/O performance and network bandwidth of the source database.
 Generally, if the bandwidth is not limited, the query workload of the source database will be increased by 50 MB/s and 2 to 4 vCPUs will be occupied.
-If the source database is read concurrently, about 6 to 10 sessions are occupied. - Fewer than eight sessions are used to query some system tables, such as tables, views, and columns in the information_schema database, in the source database. - Fewer than four sessions are used to query shards in the source database.
-For example, in the following statement, the conditions following select and where contain only the primary key or unique key. select id from xxx where id>12345544 and limit 10000,1; - Fewer than four sessions are used to query SQL statements.
-For example, in the following statement, the information after select is all column names in the table, and the condition after where contains only the primary key or unique key. select id,name,msg from xxx where id>12345544 and id<=12445544; - The SQL statement for locking a table without a primary key is similar to the following statement.
+If the source database is read concurrently, about 6 to 10 sessions are occupied. - Fewer than eight sessions are used to query some system tables, such as tables, views, and columns in the information_schema database, in the source database. - Fewer than four connections are used to query table shards in the source database.
+For example, in the following statement, the conditions following where in the SELECT statement contain only the primary key or unique key.

+select id from where id>12345544 and limit 10000,1;

+- Fewer than four connections are used to query SQL statements.
+For example, in the following statement, the information after select is all column names in the table, and the conditions following where contain only the primary key or unique key if no data is filtered. select id,name,msg from where id>12345544 and id<=12445544; - The SQL statement for locking a table without a primary key is similar to the following statement.
 The table is locked to obtain the consistency point of the table without a primary key.
-After the table is locked, a connection is obtained to unlock the table.

-flush table xxx with read lock lock table xxx read

-In the incremental phase, there is no pressure on the source database.
-Only one dump connection is available to listen to binlog incremental data in real time
+After the table is locked, a connection is obtained to unlock the table. flush table with read lock lock table read - In the incremental phase, there is no stress on the CPU of the source database.
+Only one dump connection is used to obtain incremental logs in real time, and the I/O and bandwidth are affected at the same rate as the binlog generation rate.